Skip to main content

 What the IRS Job Aid says

-The IRS Reasonable Compensation Job Aid for Valuation Professionals lays out three approaches:
+The Reasonable Compensation Job Aid for IRS Valuation Professionals (dated October 29, 2014, and still the operative guidance) lays out three approaches:

-- The Cost Approach (also called the "Many Hats" method) breaks the owner's role into component tasks and prices each one independently.
+1. The Cost Approach (also called the "Many Hats" method) breaks the owner's duties into components and prices each one, then adds them up to arrive at a total "cost" to replace the owner's services.

 The Cost Approach ("Many Hats")